gonzomir/minimal-share-buttons/readme.txt

 * Minimal impact on your site's performance - the plugin loads only a small SVG file with the icons, less than 1k CSS and 3.5к unminified and uncompressed JavaScript - most of it to make SVG icons work in old browsers.
 * Doesn't spy on your users - the plugin doesn't load any thitd-party scripts that record your user's activity on your site, doesn't set or read any cookies.

+== Installation ==

+1. Extract the zip file and upload the folder `minimal-share-buttons` to the `/wp-content/plugins` directory, or install the plugin through the WordPress plugins screen directly.
+1. Activate the plugin through the 'Plugins' screen in WordPress
+1. Use the Settings->Share Options screen to select which social networks you want your content to be shared on, and on which post types the share buttons to appear.

 == Theme developers ==

 If your theme uses SVG icons, combined into a SVG sprite, and your sprite has icons for Facebook, Twitter, Google+ and LinkedIn, there are two filters you can use to replace the icons, provided by the plugin, with yours: